seek-oss/skuba/docs/cli/test.md

 eg. `displayName: "integration"` will set the Check run title as `skuba/test (integration)`.

-If this field is left blank the title will default to `skuba/test`.

 #### Multiple Test Runs

-To display annotations for different `skuba test` calls in a single pipeline build, provide a unique `displayName` for each test run.
+To display annotations for different `skuba test` calls in a single pipeline build, a unique `displayName` for each test type is required.

 eg. Unit Tests and Integration Tests which can be run with the following commands